outdreamer/build-a-cure/docs/tasks/vectorize_info_problem.md

           - calculate the contribution of that space in another space where it would contribute to those difference types
           - find a space where both the non-contributing vector space and the contributing vector space can be differentiated & calculate it there

-    - example of structural math info formats according to intent
+    - example of structural math info formats according to intent to calculate linguistic operations (solve info problems)
       - add to shape definition routes with matching intents supported by each
         - adjacent intents use the objects directly stated in the definition route:
           - endpoint alignment